Born 1988 · Edinburgh

 Historian and past director within Centre Pompidou Roger Rotmann comments ‘in order to comprehend the true core of Cass' work – the tension, the voltage that runs through it – one must observe it in the flesh.’
 Principally, Cass creates three-dimensional paintings using exclusively found objects and surfaces sourced at flea-markets around Europe, though his practice also involves photography, digital media and sculpture.
 Cass recently held a seventh solo exhibition, Rising Horizon.

-Cass mostly creates three-dimensional wall based artworks depicting land, city and sea, using exclusively recycled materials: ranging from antique wood to re-formed plastic waste.
-He recently received Winsor & Newton’s top award for his original projects in the watercolour medium, and the Royal Scottish Academy Benno Schotz prize as the most promising Scottish artist under 35.
+Cass recently received Winsor & Newton’s top award for his original projects in watercolour, and the Royal Scottish Academy’s Benno Schotz prize for most promising artworks created by a Scottish artist under 35.

 Upon graduation from Edinburgh College of Art's school of drawing and painting, Cass received a Royal Scottish Academy scholarship to Florence, Italy (2010).
 This event had great influence on his practice: his current projects still make reference to the city.
-Furthermore, since those first weeks spent working abroad as a newly graduated artist, Cass has made travel a key component of his practice, as well as his exhibition activities.
+Furthermore, since those first weeks spent working abroad as a newly graduated artist, Cass has made (responsible) travel a key component of his practice, as well as his exhibition activities.
 He has participated in projects worldwide, and has artworks in numerous collections, both public and private.
-His exhibition activities have an increasing focus on climate change: mostly discussing issues of inundation and drought.
+These activities have had an increasing focus on climate change: mostly discussing issues of inundation and drought.